 WordPress is used by 58.7% of all the websites whose content management system we know.
 This is 27.5% of all websites. — w3techs

-I used to be rigid as a web designer in my early days.
+I used to be rigid as a web designer in my early designing days.
 I’d rather spend hours and sleepless nights coding than do the seemingly easy 1click install that WordPress was offering.
 It wasn’t until I got a job where a client needed to tweak her website that I began to become intimate with the software.
 Fast forward a couple of months later, and I happily moved ALL my personal sites to WordPress, and convinced some of my clients to do so too!

 That’s what this post is about!
 Even if you’re not a web designer, the least you can do is understand what WordPress offers, and run with it! 🙂

-First, what is WordPress?
+What is WordPress?

 WordPress is an online, open source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.

-How to Start Your Website on WordPress as a Total Newbie
+Starting Your Website on WordPress

-First, the options.
-To begin, WordPress gives 2 choices, as they have 2 platforms.
+WordPress gives 2 choices, as they have 2 platforms.
 They have WordPress.Com and WordPress.Org.
 For total newbies, whom this post is for, I’d advice you start with WordPress.Com.
 What’s the difference?